Resources

 3. Grab and Describe an Object

-• Shape and Texture: Focus on its shape, texture, and size.
+• Focus on the shape, texture, and colour.

 4. Play a Memory Game